m0mus/helidon-assistant/README.md

 ### 5. Chat with the Assistant

-Open your browser and start chatting with the Helidon Assistant to get helpful insights and answers related to the Helidon framework.
+Once the application is running, open your browser and navigate to [http://localhost:8080](http://localhost:8080) to start chatting with the Helidon Assistant.

+Use the chat interface to ask questions and get helpful insights based on Helidon's official documentation.